Southern California’s Alex Flores Gets KO Win Over Harold Sconiers

 Roman edged Trost in the first round with just a sliver of more punches connected.
 Then Trost opened up the artillery in rounds two and three with quick bursts of combinations against the slower Roman.
 Trost must have landed at least a half dozen right hand leads to Roman’s head.

 The final round saw Roman step on the gas a little more and begin attacking with more aggressiveness.
 It paid off as she began to land left hooks.
 It just came too late to win a four round fight.
 One judge scored it 40-36 for Trost but another had to 39-37.
 Still another ruled it 38-38 for a split draw.
+Other winners:

 MMA results – German Baltazar defeated James Acosta by unanimous decision; Curtis Millender won his pro debut against Paul Gemmati by unanimous decision.